polterguy/polterguy.github.io/tutorials/getting-started/index.md

 The simples way to deploy Magic into production, is to use the following docker-compose file.
-Copy the content below into a file named `docker-compose.yml`, replace `xxxxx.com` with your own domain, make sure your server has Docker installed, and execute `docker-compose up`.
+Copy the content below into a file named `docker-compose.yml`, replace `xxxxx.com` with your own domain, make sure your server has Docker installed, and execute `docker-compose up -d`.
 Then create two DNS A records for _"api"_ and _"magic"_ pointing to your server's IP address, and after your Docker images have been started you can find the frontend at `magic.your-domain.com`.